Skip to main content

 We welcome inquiries from prospective students and researchers, particularly those whose work aligns with any of our current research themes.
 Outside parties are also encouraged to contact us with ideas for collaboration or partnership.

-We are currently planning new events.
-Please keep an eye on this page and stay tuned!
+We are currently working on the organisation of new events.
+Please stay tuned!

 Dr Da'adli's lecture combined visual, material and archival sources to virtually guide the audience through three of Ludd’s neighbourhoods, focusing on families that played a central role in the town’s social life in the late 19th and early 20th centuries.
 This lecture was co-sponsored by the City Centre and the QMUL School of History.
 26 February 2025.